CHINESE HERBAL MEDICINE at Health In The Bay.

 What is Chinese Herbal Medicine

 Chinese herbal medicine is a form of therapy that has evolved over at least 2000 years.
-It is one branch of Traditional Chinese Medicine (TCM), and although it can be used alone, Toby generally uses it in conjunction with Acupuncture for greatest effect.
+It is one branch of Traditional Chinese Medicine (TCM), and although it can be used alone, Victor generally uses it in conjunction with Acupuncture for greatest effect.
 Chinese herbal medicine is particularly useful when the health issue is longstanding.
 Several herbs are combined into a formula (prescription) that is selected to address your specific health issues.
 Traditionally, patients used to boil the herbs up themselves in the kitchen, but with today’s busy lifestyles, this is often not practical.
-When a formula needs to be individualised (ingredients modified, added, or removed from a standard formula), Toby uses powdered (granulated) herbal formulas – the herbs have already been decocted.
+When a formula needs to be individualised (ingredients modified, added, or removed from a standard formula), Victor uses powdered (granulated) herbal formulas – the herbs have already been decocted.
 What you receive is a powder that is easily dissolved in hot water, to make a drink.
 In other instances when a standard formula is appropriate, either powder or pills may be given.

 What sort of substances are given?